What is a Travel Plan?

 The Travel Plan Team also provide Travel Plan Coordination services which removes the need for a safeguard sum.
 With expertise in planning, community engagement and urban design, the Travel Plan

-Team are well-equipped to help to achieve better outcomes for residents, developers and clients to enable greener forms of travel.
+The team are well-equipped to help achieve better outcomes for residents, developers and clients to enable greener forms of travel.

 When is a Travel Plan required?